div28/tariff-impact-analyzer-pro/docs/PRD.md

 ## High Level Approach

-Develop a user-friendly, mobile-first web calculator that allows importers and analysts to instantly estimate the financial impact of Trump's 2025 tariffs.
+Develop a user-friendly, mobile-first web calculator that allows importers and analysts to instantly estimate the financial impact of 2025 tariffs.
 The calculator will leverage current and mock tariff data, support live deployment, and deliver actionable supplier comparisons and risk mitigation guidance.
 Results will be trustworthy, sourced, shareable, and optimized for efficient, real-world decision-making.

 ---

 ## User Narrative

 A midsize retailer's imports are due to arrive next month, but a breaking announcement confirms new 2025 tariffs will take effect August 1st.
-The owner, pressed for answers and with thousands at stake, uses the Trump Tariff Calculator to compare costs from China and Germany, quickly realizing their German supplier is now dramatically more expensive.
+The owner, pressed for answers and with thousands at stake, uses the Tariff Calculator to compare costs from China and Germany, quickly realizing their German supplier is now dramatically more expensive.

 A procurement manager, needing to plan orders for Q4, toggles between pre- and post-August scenarios to assess budget impact and deadlines.
 Meanwhile, a trade consultant demonstrates the calculator in a client meeting, using live scenarios to explain risk and drive actionable recommendations.
 At a local university, a student tests supply chain "what-if" scenarios for a presentation, building credible models on real policy data.